bamfranceschi/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Introduce CSS animations to your site.

-* [ ] Create a fixed navigation and add some opacity to the background
+* [ X ] Create a fixed navigation and add some opacity to the background

 * [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription